WE-Autopilot/WEAP_CV/README.md

 ---

 ### **3️⃣ Check Kaggle Setup**
 You have a **datasets/** folder, but it looks empty.
-If using Kaggle to download datasets, ensure:
+Using Kaggle download the datasets:
 1. **Install Kaggle API**:
    ```bash
    pip install kaggle